 10 Concerning this salvation, the prophets who prophesied about the grace that was to be yours searched and inquired carefully, 11 inquiring what person or time the Spirit of Christ in them was indicating when he predicted the sufferings of Christ and the subsequent glories.
 12 It was revealed to them that they were serving not themselves but you, in the things that have now been announced to you through those who preached the good news to you by the Holy Spirit sent from heaven, things into which angels long to look.
 (1 Peter 1:10-12)

-In support of answers A3 and B3, consider the following verses about prison:
+In support of this third, fully figurative, explanation consider the following verses about prison:

 “to open the eyes that are blind, to bring out the prisoners from the dungeon, from the prison those who sit in darkness.
 (Isaiah 42:7)